Want to get started with technical article writing? Here I explain what Ghost is and how to self-host a modern blogging platform easily

-Invite additional members to your team if you want or click I'll do this later, take me to my blog! at the bottom of the page:
+Invite additional members to your team if you want or click "I'll do this later, take me to my blog!" at the bottom of the page:

-Configure Ghost Settings and Theme
+Configure Ghost settings and theme

 On the left menu, you have the menu with the posts and elements to manage:

 You can configure the Ghost settings by clicking on the gear icon at the bottom left:

 You can customize the branding and theme:

-You need to download the theme and upload it in the interface:
+You need to download the theme and upload it to the interface: